Interferometry in Space

-Our division plays the leading role in the development of the space-based gravitational-wave detector LISA (Laser Interferometer Space Antenna).
-The division is a major player in the LISA Pathfinder mission, which successfully tested key technologies for LISA from 2015 until 2017.
+Our department plays the leading role in the development of the space-based gravitational-wave detector LISA (Laser Interferometer Space Antenna).
+The department also is a major player in the LISA Pathfinder mission, which successfully tested key technologies for LISA from 2015 until 2017.
 LISA technology also flies onboard the GRACE Follow-On mission, which will observe climate change trough changes in the Earth's gravitational field.